Shane Victorino: 2014

 On April 30, 2014, Victorino and teammate Will Middlebrooks returned from injury to Fenway Park, in a game where the Red Sox won 7–4 against Tampa Bay Rays.

 Victorino only played in 30 games in 2014, spending much of the 2014 season on the disabled list.
 He batted exclusively right-handed in those 30 games.
 He had season-ending lumbar discectomy back surgery on August 5.

 2015

 On April 25, 2015, Victorino was placed on the 15-day disabled list due to a hamstring strain.

 Los Angeles Angels

 On July 27, 2015, Victorino was traded to the Los Angeles Angels of Anaheim, along with $3.8 million in cash considerations, for infielder Josh Rutledge.
-His combined record with the Red Sox and Angels in 2015 was 71 games played, batting .230, with 7 RBIs and 1 home run.
+His combined statistics with the Red Sox and Angels in 2015 was 71 games played, batting .230, with 7 RBIs and 1 home run.
 He filed for free agency on November 2, 2015.

 Chicago Cubs

 Victorino signed a minor league deal with the Chicago Cubs in February 2016.
 He was released on March 29, but re-signed with the team on a minor league deal the same day.
 He was released for a second time on May 23 and did not sign with another team.